One Community blog, Anne Frank Quote, change the world

 highest good food, vegan, vegetarian, omnivore, diet, food infrastructure, hoop houses, large scale garden, food forest, botanical garden, soil amendmenthighest good energy, off-grid energy, solar power, wind power, water power, energy efficiency, hydronic, electricity, power, fuel, energy storagehighest good housing, shelter, dome home, living space, eco-housing, earthbag village, straw bale village, cob village, earth block village, shipping container village, recycled and reclaimed materials village, tree house village, duplicable city centerhighest good education, school, home school, learning, teaching, teachers, learners, curriculum, lesson plans. ultimate classroomhighest good economics, trade, money, business, transactions, resource based economy, for profit, non profit, eco tourism, revenue streams, taxes, investments, debthighest good society, social architecture, fulfilled living, pledge, values, highest good lifestyle, consensus, social equality, community contribution, recreationhighest good stewardship, for the highest good of all, vision, values, solution-based thinking model, open source model, sustainability, cultural diversity, spiritual diversity, drug policy, pet policyduplicable city center, open source city hub, laundry, dining, swimming pool, hot tub, kitchen, library, game room

-One Community’s physical location will forward maximizing involved and meaningful life experiences and this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
-This is the December 25th, 2023 edition (#562) of our weekly progress update detailing our team’s development and accomplishments:
+One Community’s physical location will forward this movement for consciously mapping humanity’s future as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+This is the July 22nd, 2024 edition (#592) of our weekly progress update detailing our team’s development and accomplishments:

-Maximizing Involved and Meaningful Life Experiences - One Community Weekly Progress Update #562
+Consciously Mapping Humanity’s Future - One Community Weekly Progress Update #592

 CLICK HERE IF YOU’D LIKE TO RECEIVE AN EMAIL EACH WEEK WHEN WE RELEASE A NEW UPDATE